Plumbing License Reciprocity By State

 Alaska

-State Certification Authority: Dept. of Labor and Workforce Development
+State Certification Authority: Department of Commerce, Community, and Economic Development

 Arizona